 Set up a large steamer pot or basket over 1-2" of boiling water.

 Peel the sweet potatoes and chop roughly into 3/4" pieces, then place them into the steamer pot to cook for 20-30 minutes until they easily break apart with a fork.

 Place the cooked sweet potatoes, 3 tablespoons of the butter, coconut milk, and cinnamon into a food processor and process until smooth, stopping to scrape down the sides once if necessary.

-Garnish with 1 tablespoon of the butter (melted if you prefer) extra cinnamon, and the coconut sugar if using.
+Garnish with 1 tablespoon of the butter (melted if you prefer) and the CINNAMON infused sugar if using.

-For a lower-carb version of this recipe, use butternut squash and omit the coconut sugar.
+For a lower-carb version of this recipe, use butternut squash and omit the infused sugar.